 “We go, ‘There’s a lot more coming.
 We can’t have all the actors crying left, right and centre for everything.”

-In contrast, Xanthis has portrayed John as increasingly familiar with Jesus’ miraculous ways.
+Indeed Xanthis has often oppositely portrayed John – as increasingly familiar with Jesus’ miraculous ways.

 In the previous scene, Jesus calls John into the synagogue’s backroom and invites him to suggest which scripture Jesus should read.